striezel/corona/readme.md

 Furthermore, replace `/path/to/sqlite.db` with a path where you want the SQLite database file to be located.
 Note that the file must not exist yet, because the application will refuse to overwrite an existing database file.

+### Collecting data and storing it into a SQLite database (`collect`)

+Starting in the root directory of the source, you can invoke the following command in a terminal to create a SQLite 3 database that contains the current case numbers (collected from various sources):

+    cargo run collect /path/to/sqlite.db

+That's it.
+Cargo will build the executable and run it afterwards.

+Replace `/path/to/sqlite.db` with a path where you want the SQLite database file to be located.
+Note that the file must not exist yet, because the application will refuse to overwrite an existing database file.

 ## Older PHP variant